-Set forth below in this Appendix A is important information about the Adjusted Non-GAAP Expenses metric discussed in this proxy statement.
+Set forth below in this Appendix A is important information about the Adjusted Non-GAAP Operating Profit metric discussed in this proxy statement.

-Adjusted Non-GAAP Expenses
+Adjusted Non-GAAP Operating Profit

-As discussed in this proxy statement, annual bonuses paid to our executive officers under our Bonus Plan are partially conditioned upon the achievement of specified levels of Adjusted Non-GAAP Expenses.
-We believe that the Adjusted Non-GAAP Expenses financial measure provides useful information to management and investors regarding the results of our operations.
-We also believe that Adjusted Non-GAAP Expenses metric provides an additional tool for investors to use in evaluating ongoing operating results and trends.
-The principal limitation of Adjusted Non-GAAP Expenses is that it excludes significant expenses and income that are required by GAAP to be recorded in our financial statements.
-In addition, it is subject to inherent limitations as it reflects the exercise of judgment by management about which expenses are excluded or included in determining Adjusted Non-GAAP Expenses.
+As discussed in this proxy statement, annual bonuses paid to our executive officers under our Bonus Plan are partially conditioned upon the achievement of specified levels of Adjusted Non-GAAP Operating Profit.
+We believe that the Adjusted Non-GAAP Operating Profit financial measure provides useful information to management and investors regarding the results of our operations.
+We also believe that Adjusted Non-GAAP Operating Profit metric provides an additional tool for investors to use in evaluating ongoing operating results and trends.
+The principal limitation of Adjusted Non-GAAP Operating Profit is that it excludes significant expenses and income that are required by GAAP to be recorded in our financial statements.
+In addition, it is subject to inherent limitations as it reflects the exercise of judgment by management about which expenses are excluded or included in determining Adjusted Non-GAAP Operating Profit.

-Adjusted Non-GAAP Expenses was calculated as cost of revenue plus operating expenses under GAAP exclusive of:
+Adjusted Non-GAAP Operating Profit was calculated as income (loss) from operations under GAAP exclusive of:

-- Non-GAAP cost of services revenue

 - Stock-based compensation expense;

 - Amortization of acquired intangibles;

-- · Acquisition consideration holdback; and
+- Acquisition consideration holdback;

+- Net impact of assignment of lease agreement; and

 - Corporate bonus accrual exceeding 100%.

-The table below provides a reconciliation of Adjusted Non-GAAP Expenses to cost of revenue and operating expenses under GAAP for the time periods indicated below (in thousands):
+The table below provides a reconciliation of Adjusted Non-GAAP Operating Profit to GAAP income (loss) from operations for the time periods indicated below (in thousands):

-GUIDEWIRE SOFTWARE, INC. AND SUBSIDIARIES Reconciliation of GAAP to Adjusted Non-GAAP Expenses

-(unaudited, in thousands)
+GUIDEWIRE SOFTWARE, INC. AND SUBSIDIARIES Reconciliation of GAAP Income (Loss) from Operations to Adjusted Non-GAAP Operating Profit (unaudited, in thousands)

-The following table reconciles the specific items excluded from GAAP cost of revenue and operating expenses in the calculation of adjusted non-GAAP expenses for the fiscal year ended July 31, 2022:
+The following table reconciles the specific items excluded from GAAP income (loss) from operations in the calculation of Adjusted Non-GAAP operating profit for the fiscal year ended July 31, 2023: